bip-itteam-internal/architecture-draft/Application/BASE - Landing Page.md

 ## Description

-*This is the landing page of the application that include portals to other systems*
+*This is the landing page of the application that include portals to other systems this is currently exclusively implemented for website*

 ## Features